-Since we only consider finite graphs, there exists algorithms for all four cases.
+Since we only consider finite graphs, there exist algorithms for all four cases.
 Simply look at all possible subsets of the edges and see which ones are matchings and pick the one with largest weight or largest size, respectively.
 This is a terrible algorithm since the number of subsets of E is exponential in |E|.
+Our goal is to present better (polynomial time) algorithms.

-Exercise 2.1.2 In Saarbrücken 160 students are taking the Analysis 1 class.
+Exercise 1.1.3 In Saarbrücken 160 students are taking the Analysis 1 class.
 They need to attend TA sessions $(T\emptyset)$.
 There are 8 different time slots to choose from, say Tuesday 12-14 or Thursday 14-16 and so on.
 Each slot has room for 20 students.
 Using an online form the students choose their first priority, second priority and third priority.
 When a student is assigned his/her first priority we get three points of happiness.
-Similarly we get two points for a second priority, one point for a third priority and zero points if we had to choose a time that did not fit the student.
-Based on the data from the online form we want to find an assignment of students to classes which maximises happiness.
+Similarly we get two points for a second priority, one point for a third priority and zero points if we had to choose a time that did not suit the student.
+Based on the data from the online form we want to find an assignment of students to classes maximising happiness.

 - 1. Phrase this problem as a weighted matching problem.
-(Hint: You may want to consider a graph with 320 vertices). - 2.
-How would you phrase this matching problem as an Integer Linear Programming problem (ILP)? - 3.
-What is a doubly stochastic matrix? - 4.
+(Hint: You may want to consider a graph with 320 vertices.) - 2.
+How would you phrase this matching problem as an Integer Linear Programming problem (ILP)?

+- 3. What is a doubly stochastic matrix? - 4.
 Will the Linear programming relaxation have its optimum attained at integral points?
 Is the feasible region of the LP a lattice polytope?

-- 5. For how many students would you expect this problem to be solvable with Dantzig's Simplex Method? - 6.
+(Hint: prove that the set of doubly stochastic matrices is the convex hull of 0-1 doubly stochastic matrices.) - 5.
+For how many students would you expect this problem to be solvable with Dantzig's Simplex Method? - 6.
 Can matching problems be used to schedule more classes simultaneously?
+Can linear programming problems?